33. Jacksonville Jaguars Select-Pat Freiermuth-TE-Ohio State University

 59. Cleveland Browns Select-Tyler Shelvin-DT-Louisiana State University

 The Cleveland Browns lost Larry Ogunjobi in the offseason and their interior defensive line is getting older and less productive.
-Tyler Shelvin is the best run stuffing tackle in this draft and will eat up blocks for his fellow pass rushers while instantly improving the teams run defense.
+Tyler Shelvin is the best run stuffing tackle in this draft and will eat up blocks for his fellow pass rushers while instantly improving the team's run defense.

 60. New Orleans Saints Select-Payton Turner-EDGE-University of Houston

-The Saints need to continue improving their pass rush and prepare for life with Cam Jordan whose going to be 32 in July.
-Payton Turner is a phenomenal athlete that plays with very a lot of aggression and he has the same build as Jordan.
+The Saints need to continue improving their pass rush and prepare for life with Cam Jordan who's going to be 32 in July.
+Payton Turner is a phenomenal athlete that plays with a lot of aggression and he has the same build as Jordan.
 He can play inside and outside for the Saints and could develop into a quality rusher behind Jordan.

 61. Buffalo Bills Select-Israel Mukuamu-Cb-University of South Carolina